 The temples here are particularly amazing.
 Wat Saket (The Temple of the Golden Mount) is not as well-known as some of the others in Bangkok, but I think it was my favourite – the picturesque gardens, the rows of golden bells, and stairs leading up this man-made hill with views over Bangkok were all totally gorgeous.

-Wat Benchamabophit (The Marble Temple) in Bangkok is another fave – it’s a little off the beaten path, so you can avoid the crowds at this one!
+Wat Benchamabophit (The Marble Temple) is one of the quieter off the beaten path sights in Bangkok, so you can avoid the crowds at this one!
 The temple is totally stunning with its brilliant white facade and you’re bound to get some great pics with nearly no-one else in them.

 Days 4-6: Chiang Mai

 Chiang Mai is an absolute gem.
 Located up in the mountains towards the north of the country, the city has become popular with expats, so you can expect to see a mix of international cultures here.
 It’s also known for having nearby elephant sanctuaries, cheap but drool-worthy street food, and a high concentration of buddhist temples.
 The city also has a wide variety of restaurants where you can try tasty Thai dishes such as Khao Soi.
 You can use reservation platforms such as eatigo to book in advance and get a discount on restaurants in Chiang Mai.

 When I visited Chiang Mai, I was full of curiosity about the many monks that inhabited this mountain city.
 You can sometimes spot them throughout the various city temples, but they also appear on the main street at sunrise.
 Dressed in orange robes and carrying empty bowls and canvas bags, the monks walk along the street collecting gifts of fresh vegetables, water bottles, and other food items from the local Thai people.
 We later learnt that this process of giving to the monks was meant to bring about good luck.